 - Copy the provided embed code.

 - Paste the code into the HTML of your website.
 (You may need to familiarize yourself with how to read the source code of a website to ensure you paste the code in the correct location.
-But don’t worry—it’s not too difficult!)
+Don’t worry, it’s not very difficult.)

-It’s also important to note that the Dacast video service is white-label, which means that there is no branding.
-Unlike YouTube and other consumer-grade live streaming options, when you embed a Dacast video, you can ensure that it’s only accessible in one place–on your website.
+Please note that the Dacast video player is white-label, which means that there is no branding.
+Unlike YouTube and other consumer-grade live streaming options, when you embed a Dacast video, you can ensure that it’s only accessible in one place: on your website.

-And there you have it!
-As you can see, embedding a live stream to play from your website is relatively simple.
-Once you understand the process, it should only take you a few minutes to embed your content and then reap the major benefits from live streaming on websites.
+Embedding a live stream on your website is relatively simple but incredibly valuable.
+Once you understand the process, it should only take you a few minutes to embed your content and reap the major benefits from live streaming on websites.

 As always, thanks for reading, and good luck with your live streaming endeavors.